awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

    A rule can't have the same name as another rule in the same Region and on the same event bus\.

 1. For **Event bus**, choose the event bus that you want to associate with this rule\.
-If you want this rule to match events that come from your account, select ** AWS default event bus**\.
-When an AWS service in your account emits an event, it always goes to your account’s default event bus\.
+If you want this rule to match events that come from your account, select **AWS default event bus**\.
+When an AWS service in your account emits an event, it always goes to your account's default event bus\.

 1. For **Rule type**, choose **Rule with an event pattern**\.